summa-tx/tbtc-workshop/README.md

 This is a brief exercise on validating SPV Proofs using `bitcoin-spv`.
 It includes one contract (`SPVLogger.sol`) that verifies payments made to James.

-Your goal is to make the tests pass by implementing a Bitcoin SPV system.
-We've provided tests,
+Your goal is to implement a Bitcoin SPV system.
+We've provided tests that include a valid proof, and built all the libraries you'll need to evaluate it.

 ### Warning

-THIS IS NOT INTENDED FOR PRODUCTION AND THE CODE DOES NOT ACCOMPLISH SECURE SPV COMMUNICATION
+THIS IS NOT INTENDED FOR PRODUCTION AND THE CODE DOES NOT ACCOMPLISH SECURE SPV COMMUNICATION.
+IT IS FOR EDUCATIONAL PURPOSES ONLY

 ### How to play :)